General Education Selected Topics ("190") Courses

 General Education selected topics courses were approved by UCC in 2007 (UCC control # 07-78).
 From the approved proposal:

 General Education selected topics courses are designed to provide some flexibility and creativity within the General Education curriculum.
 Each department that offers General Education "Category" courses may choose to include some of these courses (BIO 190, for example) in its course descriptions.

 Departments and programs wanting to submit a 190-type General Education course proposal are strongly encouraged to consult the GEO190: Globalization in the Caribbean (2012) proposal, which the GEC has recognized as a model proposal and which can be accessed by clicking on the link at the bottom of this page (that link is titled click here to see an example of a successful General Education selected topics proposal).
 Contact the GEC faculty co-chair if you have any questions.

-To have a 190-type proposal reviewed by the GEC during a a given (desired) month, it must be complete and submitted electronically to the faculty co-chair of GEC at least 21 calendar days prior to the regularly scheduled GEC meeting of that month.
+To have a 190-type proposal reviewed by the GEC during a given (desired) month, it must be completed and submitted electronically to the faculty co-chair of GEC at least 21 calendar days prior to the regularly scheduled GEC meeting of that month.
 Any proposal submitted later will be held for consideration during the following month.

 If you are interested in running a selected topics General Education course, here's what you need to do:

 - Get departmental/chair approval.
 Make sure that your department approves the proposed course and that your chairperson is aware that your department may need to adjust its other General Education offerings accordingly for that semester.